talktogproject/ethicsteacher/integrity-tt.md

 ## Example: The TalkTogether approach

-For example, here are ways that research integrity is upheld in the TalkTogether team at different levels:
+For example, here are ways that research integrity is upheld by the TalkTogether team at different levels:

 ### **Within the research team**
 * Training for ethics and study protocols are co-developed and conducted by members of the TalkTogether team (including this training course).